KernTHeAce/test_task/SRS.md

 * The user, while in the list of employees, click the "Edit" button in the selected Employee line;
 * Application displays form to enter employee's data;
 * User enters employee's data and presses the "Cancel" button;
-* Data don't save in database, then the list of employees records is displaying to a user.
+* Data isn't saved in database, then the list of employees records is displayed to a user.

 When editing an employee, the following details are entered:

-* Id - identification of employee;
+* Id - identifier of employee;
 * Employee Full Name - first name and last name of the employee;
-* Department - department, where an employee works;
+* Department - department, where employee works;
 * Birthdate - date of employee birth;
 * Salary - employees salary;